Victor-Pizzaia/Victor-Pizzaia/README.md

 # Hi everyone 👋

 Very Welcome to my profile, here you will find several personal projects and challenges that I practice in courses.
-A lot of JavaScript, ReactJs and NodeJs.
+A lot of Java, Python, JavaScript, ReactJs and NodeJs.
 Thanks for your visit.

 ```javascript